xrander/r4r/readme.md

 # This is the development repo for the book r-for-research.
-This book is available online [link to be provided soon].
+This book is available online at [here](https://r4r.olamideadu.com).
+Feel free to contribute to this work.